ZerBea/hcxtools/README.md

 Small set of tools to capture and convert packets from wlan devices for the use with latest hashcat.
 The tools are 100% compatible to hashcat and recommended by hashcat (that means hcxtools 3.6.0 working with hashcat 3.6.0).
+Support for hashcat hash-modes (2500, 2501, 4800, 5500).
 After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap is vulnerable by using common wordlists.
-Convert the cap to hccapx and check if wlan-key was transmitted unencrypted (wlancap2hcx -e option).
+Convert the cap to hccapx and check if wlan-key or plainmasterkey was transmitted unencrypted.

 Brief description
 --------------